USS Monadnock (1863): Voyage around South America

 Monadnocks arrival at Acapulco coincided with a Mexican siege of the town's French defenders during the Second French intervention in Mexico.
 The squadron continued on to San Francisco, anchoring off that city on 21 June.
 On 26 June she proceeded to Vallejo, and entered the Mare Island Navy Yard where she was decommissioned on 30 June.
 Eight years later, her wooden hull was rotting and she was sold for scrap.
-Although Congress was informed by the Navy Department that the Civil War-era ship was being repaired, a new iron-hulled monitor of the same name was built with repair money and the proceeds of her sale because Congress refused to fund any new construction at this time.
+Although Congress was informed by the Navy Department that the Civil War-era ship was being repaired, a new iron-hulled monitor of the same name was built with repair money and the proceeds of her sale because Congress refused to fund any new construction at that time.